pauljang3/HelpDesk-Experience/realproblems/NewWorkstationSetup.md

 ## Challenges Faced
 - **Connection Issues:** The workstation initially could not connect to the server until I manually configured the static IP and default gateway.

-## Why a Static IP Was Necessary
+## Why a Static IP Was Used
-A static IP was required to create a strong and reliable binding between the workstation and the server.
+A static IP was used to create a strong and reliable binding between the workstation and the server.
 This ensured consistent communication and access to network resources.
 Here are the key reasons:

 1. **Direct and Consistent Connection**
    - Using a static IP ensures the workstation always communicates with the server using the same address, avoiding potential issues caused by dynamic IP changes.